ml-archive/Serpent/README.md

 ###Using with Alamofire

-Serializable comes integrated with Alamofire out of the box, through an extension on Alamofire's `Request` construct, that adds the function `responseSerializable(completion:unwrapper)`
+Serpent comes integrated with Alamofire out of the box, through an extension on Alamofire's `Request` construct, that adds the function `responseSerpent(completion:unwrapper)`

 The extension uses Alamofire's familiar `Response` type to hold the returned data, and uses its generic associated type to automatically parse the data.